jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.freeze_panes('B1')  # Same using A1 notation.
     worksheet.freeze_panes(1, 2)  # Freeze first row and first 2 columns.
     worksheet.freeze_panes('C2')  # Same using A1 notation.

+As shown above, both row-column and A1 style notation are supported.
+See :ref:`cell_notation` for more details.

 The parameters ``top_row`` and ``left_col`` are optional.
 They are used to specify the top-most or left-most visible row or column in the scrolling